Not applicable for this jurisdiction.

-Violation of a registered mask work may lead to the payment of damages and losses, which shall be determined by a court of law based on actual damage and loss.
+Violation of a registered mask work may lead to payment of damages and losses, which shall be determined by a court of law based on actual damage and loss.
 Such payment of damages and losses will in no case be less than 40 percent of the public sale price of each product or the provision of the services that involve a violation of any of the intellectual property rights governed by the Industrial Property Law (Ley de la Propiedad Industrial).

 Criminal penalties may be imposed.

 Monetary relief also entails the possibility to claim damages as a lump sum as well as payment of infringement profits.
 A number of supplementary, injunctive sanctions may be applied for, such as:

 - A recall from the channels of commerce, surrender to the patent holder or destruction of the infringing goods and, in appropriate cases, of the materials and implements principally used in the creation or manufacture of these goods

 - The right of information, ordering the infringer to share precise information on the origin of the infringing goods or services, the distribution channels and the identity of any third parties involved in the infringement